Azure-Samples/streaming-at-scale/eventhubs-databricks-cosmosdb/README.md

 ## Duplicate event handling

-The solution currently does not perform event deduplication.
+In case the infrastructure fails and recovers, it could process a second time an event from Event Hubs that has already been stored in Cosmos DB.
+The solution uses Cosmos DB Upsert functionality to make this operation idempotent, so that events are not duplicated in Cosmos DB (based on the eventId attribute).

 In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
-As the Databricks job configures a new document ID for each item written into Cosmos DB, and Cosmos DB is not configured with a unique eventId key, this results in duplicate events in the Cosmos DB store.
-Improving this is in scope of [issue #43](https://github.com/Azure-Samples/streaming-at-scale/issues/43).
+Those duplicate will not be present in Cosmos DB.

 ## Solution customization